lockllm/lockllm-pip/README.md

 ### Custom Endpoints

 All providers support custom endpoint URLs for:
-- Self-hosted LLM deployments
+- Self-hosted LLM deployments (OpenAI-compatible APIs)
-- Alternative API gateways
+- Alternative API gateways and reverse proxies
 - Custom Azure OpenAI resources
-- Private cloud deployments
+- Private cloud or air-gapped deployments
 - Development and staging environments

+**How it works:**
-Configure custom endpoints in the [LockLLM dashboard](https://www.lockllm.com/dashboard) when adding provider API keys.
+Configure custom endpoints in the [LockLLM dashboard](https://www.lockllm.com/dashboard) when adding any provider API key.
+The SDK wrappers automatically use your custom endpoint instead of the default.

+**Example:** Use the OpenAI wrapper with your self-hosted Llama model by configuring a custom endpoint URL.

 ## How It Works